Affordable South LA

 At-a-glance

-Affordable South LA (ASLA) is a community research project on the cost of living in Los Angeles that gives renters a platform to share their stories.
-The project also aims to educate and inform the city in crafting policy solutions to address housing, employment, and access to basic services.
+Affordable South LA (ASLA) gives renters a platform to share their stories and aims to inform the city in crafting policy solutions to address housing, employment, and access to basic services.

 Role